Struki84/exa/openai_search.md

     "name": "my_function_name", # The name of the function "description": "The description of my function", # Describe the function so OpenAI knows when and how to use it.
     "input_schema": { # input schema describes the format and the type of parameters OpenAI needs to generate to use the function
-        "type": "object", # format of the generated OpenAI reponse "properties": { # properties defines the input parameters of the function "query": { # the function expects a query parameter "type": "string", # of type string
+        "type": "object", # format of the generated OpenAI response "properties": { # properties defines the input parameters of the function "query": { # the function expects a query parameter "type": "string", # of type string
-                "description": "The search query to perform.", # describes the paramteres to Calude },
+                "description": "The search query to perform.", # describes the paramteres to OpenAI },
         },
         "required": ["query"], # define which parameters are required